SatelliteCore/RPiDevTools/README.md

 or keyboard attached to the Pi.
 U-Boot boot loader for Pi has all the bells and whistles to do this.

-along with a custom script.
-Stick SD card in Pi and leave it.

 Steps
 -----
 Assumes starting with a SD card with Raspbian already on it